 WHAT IS YOL?

-YOL is the only independent community youth orchestra and chamber music program in the southwestern quadrant of Texas that represents the principal metropolitan area of Lubbock and its surrounding regions of eight (8) cities.
+YOL is the only independent community youth orchestra and chamber music program in the southwestern quadrant of Texas that represents the principal metropolitan area of Lubbock and its surrounding regions of eight (8) cities and 17 larger townships in 24 counties (population 420,282).
 The need for orchestral and artistic expression among youth is clearly demonstrated by the unprecedented and continually growing enrollment numbers.
 Our current goal, in addition to all other goals, is to reach students outside of the public and private schools system, such as those who are home-schooled, and bring a one-of-a-kind musical experience to communities and municipalities outside of Lubbock.
 The opportunities that YOL offers young men and women living with-in a one-hundred-mile radius of Lubbock can best be described by the young men and women themselves:

 —I am home-schooled, so YOL is the only orchestral experience that I get—